-If you’ve clicked on this blog post, you’ve been thinking about how to teach social emotional skills to preschoolers in your care.
+If you clicked on this blog post, you’ve been thinking about how to teach social emotional skills to preschoolers.
 I’m so happy you are here!
-Social-emotional skills, such as self-regulation, empathy, communication, friendship skills, conflict resolution and problem solving, play such an important role in a preschooler’s overall development.
-As educators, carers and parents, we know that social emotional learning needs to be at the heart of all we do with our preschoolers.
-However, sometimes it’s tough to figure out how to effectively teach those skills to our young learners.
+Social emotional skills, such as self-regulation, empathy, communication, friendship skills, conflict resolution and problem solving, play such an important role in a preschooler’s overall development.
+As teachers and parents, we know that social emotional learning needs to be at the heart of all we do with our preschoolers.
+However, sometimes it’s tough to figure out how to teach social emotional skills to our young learners.

-In this blog post, I will delve into the importance of nurturing social-emotional skills in your preschoolers and provide practical strategies and activities for educators, parents and caregivers to support their growth.
+In this blog post, I will delve into the importance of nurturing social-emotional skills in your preschoolers.
+In addition, I will provide practical strategies and activities for teachers and parents to support their growth.

-Before I jump into how we can effectively teach social emotional skills to preschoolers, I wanted to share with you my latest free resource I’m so excited about … click on the image below to download this free Size of the Problem vs Reaction Game, that reinforces the concept of Size of the Problem.
+Before I jump into how we can effectively teach social emotional skills to preschoolers, I’m so excited to share with you my latest free resource.
+Click on the image below to download this free Size of the Problem vs Reaction Game, that reinforces the concept of Size of the Problem.
 Help your students practice recognizing that not all problems are the same and that our reactions will differ accordingly.

 Why are Social Emotional Skills Important?